rhdevs/rhapp-backend/README.md

 <code>pip install -r requirements.txt</code>

 For **MongoDB** development, it is also suggested to install **MongoDB Compass** which is the GUI that helps to interact with the database much easier.
+Moreover, please test each endpoint using **postman** before you deploy it and adhere to the github/restful practices !

 # Middleware
 RHApp middleware acts as an intermediary between the front-end code that runs on local host and the server.
 Because the hosting server most likely is hosted using http, there would be a CORS problem if the front-end code is run directly from local-host and tries to fetch the data from the Repl.it data directly.